jinghuazhao/SUMSTATS/README.md

 Note: The "NC_" prefix stands for "nucleotide accession" and is part of the standard naming convention used in genomics databases.

-Please verify with the latest databases or genome assemblies, as these accession numbers may be updated over time.

 ### hg38 reference genome assembly

 Besides standard chromosomal positions, it also has other categories[^hg38],